-- In the upper-left corner of the finder, click File > New file.
+- At the top of the finder, click File > New file.

 - In the dialog box that appears, select Module.

-- Select whether you want to use this module in page templates, blog templates, and/or email templates.
+- Choose whether you want to use this module in page templates, blog templates, and/or email templates.

 - Select if you'd like the content scope of the module to be a local module or global module.
 If you create a global module, editing this module's content will update every location where the module is used.